Sonified/Plotbot/README.md

         mkdir -p ~/GitHub && cd ~/GitHub
         ```

-    *   Clone this repository and change your working directory to the Plotbot directory:
+    *   Clone this repository and change your working directory to the Plotbot directory.
+This command will also print the next command to run in the terminal 💻:

         ```bash
-        unsetopt extended_glob && git clone https://github.com/Sonified/Plotbot.git && cd Plotbot && setopt extended_glob
+        unsetopt extended_glob && git clone https://github.com/Sonified/Plotbot.git && cd Plotbot && setopt extended_glob && echo "✅ Download complete" && echo ""  && echo "Copy and paste the following command, including the period, to run script #1: ./install_scripts/1_init_conda.sh" && echo ""
         ```

 2.  **Now Run the Environment Setup Scripts in the Same Terminal Window**

     *   First, initialize Conda for your shell: